 I figured that that headline would get your attention.
 While it is hard to call being poked and prodded by dozens of needles and chemicals and sound rays “noninvasive”, the term distinguishes a generation of new procedures from the old standbys that require incisions, cause bleeding and usually require some sort of intravenous sedation or general anesthesia.
 Truly noninvasive procedures don’t really exist.
 But hold onto your seats, because we really are entering a generation of much less invasive facial rejuvenative procedures...

-Ulthera is a brand new technology.
-It uses high frequency ultrasound to zap the skin, fat, and underlying tissues.
-By focusing the ultrasound energy under the skin the energy can be directed precisely where I want it.
+Ulthera uses high frequency ultrasound to zap the skin, fat, and underlying tissues.
+This focused energy can be directed with precision.
 Ulthera can lift brows, cheeks, jowls, and necks.
 It can smooth the skin of the neck, cheeks and around the eyes.
 It can even reduce the fat of the neck.
 And all this without an incision or losing a drop of blood.
 Sound too good to be true?
 Those of you who know me or read my books know that I am a skeptic.
 But this technology shows so much promise that I am have become an early adopter.
 The Ulthera procedure adds 30-60 minutes to your procedure.
 Your recovery will not be lengthened, however.

 Ulthera can also tighten loose upper arm skin and is the only thing that can rejuvenate the décolletage (I hate that word - that's the area of the upper middle chest that is visible with an open shirt).
 Ulthera really may help you wear more revealing clothing without being embarrassed by crepey skin.